ICGC-TCGA-PanCancer/cli/QuickStart.md

 ####Running the worker

+**NOTE:** The workers launched by the Pancancer Launcher will be _on-demand_ instances, by default.
+On-demand instances are more reliable and launch faster, but will cost more than spot pricing.
+If you wish to use spot pricing, read [this section] before proceeding.

 To begin the process of provisioning a worker VM that will run your workflow, run this command:

 ```